SeniorprojectJML/Movie-Master/README.md

 pip install -r requirements.txt

-# This project can be hosted but for the current scope of the project it will be on local server.
+# This project can be hosted but for the current scope of the project it will be on local server

 Go to Src of the project like below cd /MovieMaster/src